vigilock/fast-custom-router/docs/CONFIGURATION.md

 ### RouteMethod

-Root represent a route method that can be called, and it provide `pre_middlewares` and `post_middlewares`.
+RouteMethod represents a route method that can be called, and it provides `pre_middlewares` and `post_middlewares`.

 `controller` is the controller path.
 By default, default export will be loaded, but you can use load named export by separating path from named export with `:`.

 `response_code` is the default HTTP reponse code, optionnal, 200 by default.

-`body` provide request body parameters typing with optionnal default value.
+`body` provides request body parameters typing with optionnal default value.

 Example :